 - Will all pilots in a crew be tested or just one pilot?

 All active flight crew members will be tested.

 - Will the LBA require a second confirming alcohol test during ramp inspections?

 If the first test is positive, a second test after at least 15 minutes will always be performed during the ramp inspection by the ramp inspector.

 - Who will be performing the alcohol tests, LBA employees, the police or third parties?

 The first two tests will be performed by LBA employees.
-In case both tests are positive (higher than .02), the police will be called for further measures.
+In case both tests are positive (breath tested alcohol content equivalent to a blood alcohol content higher than 0.2 ‰), the police will be called for further measures.

 - To which persons will the pilots’ names – in case of a positive result - be published?

 The names will be noted on the proof of inspection that is given to the Captain at the end of each ramp inspection.
 The names will also be given to the police and, on request, to a duly authorized representative of the operator.
 The names will not be published in the SAFA database.